AdobeDocs/campaign-classic.en/help/campaign/using/filtering-rules.md

 # Filtering rules{#filtering-rules}

-**Filtering** rules let you define the messages to exclude based on criteria defined in a query.
+Filtering rules let you define the messages to exclude based on criteria defined in a query.
 These rules are linked to a targeting dimension.

 Filtering rules can be linked to other types of rules (control, pressure, etc.) in typologies, or grouped in a dedicated **Filtering** typology.
-For more on this, refer to [Create and use a filtering typology](#creating-and-using-a-filtering-typology).
+For more on this, refer to [Creating and using a filtering typology](#creating-and-using-a-filtering-typology).

-## Create a filtering rule {#creating-a-filtering-rule}
+## Creating a filtering rule {#creating-a-filtering-rule}

 For example, you can filter your newsletter subscribers to prevent communications from being sent to recipients who are underage.